nuke-haus/mapnuke/README.md

 MapNuke now allows you to add your own custom art styles.
 The sprites and materials used by the map generator are dictated by the art style.
 Here's a step by step guide for adding your own.

-1. Fork this repository on HitHub.
+1. Fork this repository on GitHub.
 2. Clone your forked repository using SourceTree or some other source control app.
 3. Install Unity Hub.
 4. Download Unity version __2019.2.11f1__ through the Unity Hub then open the MapNuke project using that Unity version.